MSBradshaw/GATK_CNV_caller/README.md

 # SV-exome

+This repo is based on https://gitlab.univ-nantes.fr/benjamin.co/sv-exome/-/tree/master but has been modified to meet my needs.

 This is a pipeline to analyze CNVs from a cohort of bam or cram files with GATK4.

 It runs either the COHORT or CASE mode.